tbp.monty.frameworks.utils#

 Get a list of unit vectors, evenly spaced in a plane orthogonal to vecs[0].

-This is used to sample possible poses orthogonal to the point normal when the curvature directions are undefined (like on a flat surface).
+This is used to sample possible poses orthogonal to the surface normal when the curvature directions are undefined (like on a flat surface).

 - Parameters: